 Antiques and Collectables

-For gold jewelry for you or your beloved, you must go to Ponte Vecchio.
 Aside from being famous around the globe for its gorgeous and sparkling windows, Ponte Vecchio is also famous for the jewelry shops located on the bridge where you can find lots of handmade, unique jewelry such as necklaces, rings, earrings, bracelets and pins.
 In addition to the tradition of all that glitters, check out the selection of carnelian and sardonyx cameos and the totally unique micro mosaics and artistic compositions called “Commesso Fiorentino”.
 These mosaics are composed of mainly local marbles and are intricate pieces of art, true modern masterpieces from an antique technique.